 - Keto Meatza with Gluten-Free Coconut Flour Crust (Hidden Beef Heart) – Make it cheesy or keep it dairy-free, this dish is a win for the whole family.

 - Bunless Beef Heart Burgers – Ground beef heart takes a simple low-carb bunless burger recipe to the next level!
-Flavored it up with a quick prep sour yogurt and tangy dill sauce.
+Flavor it up with a quick prep sour yogurt and tangy dill sauce.

 - Cabbage Noodles with Ground Beef (and Hidden Liver) – Enjoy this Asian inspired skillet meal with pan-fried cabbage noodles and ground beef.
 Add “hidden liver” for extra nutrient density and no one will know it’s there!